percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.16.0.md

 ## Deprecation and removal

 * Starting from now, `allowUnsafeConfigurations` Custom Resource option is deprecated in favor of a number of options under the `unsafeFlags` subsection.
-Setting `allowUnsafeConfigurations` won't have any affect.
+Setting `allowUnsafeConfigurations` won't have any effect.

+* MongoDB 4.4 support in the Operator has reached its end-of-life.
+Starting from now Percona will not provide [officially certified images](../images.md) for it.
+Also, this change influences the [database upgrade scenario](../update.md#automated-upgrade): users of Smart Updates with existing clusters based on Percona Server for MongoDB 4.4 should explicitly change to newer database versions to have database upgrades, for example setting `upgradeOptions.apply=7.0-recommended` in the Custom Resource.

 ## Supported Platforms